Georges Feydeau: Last years

-Feydeau sank into a coma and died in the sanatorium at Rueil-Malmaison on 5 June 1921, aged fifty-eight.
+Feydeau sank into a coma and died in the sanatorium at Rueil on 5 June 1921, aged fifty-eight.
 After a funeral at Sainte-Trinité, Paris, he was buried in the Montmartre Cemetery.

 Works

 Feydeau wrote more than twenty comic monologues, and provided librettos for the composers Gaston Serpette, Alfred Kaiser and Louis Varney, but his reputation rests on those of his plays known in English as farces.
 He did not use that term for any of his works: he called them vaudevilles or comédies.
 The vaudeville, a genre that originated in the middle ages as a satirical song, evolved into a play in verse with music, and by Feydeau's time had split into two branches: opérettes, such as those by Offenbach, and, in the words of the writer Peter Meyer, "the vaudeville itself ... akin to what we would call slapstick farce, where movement was more important than character".
 Reviewers in the French press in Feydeau's time used both terms –"vaudeville" and "farce" – to label his plays.

 Between 1878 and 1916 Feydeau completed twenty full-length and nineteen one-act plays.
-Eleven of them were written with a co-author, and not all were farcical; Le Ruban (The ribbon, 1894, in collaboration with Maurice Desvallières), is a comedy about a man's strenuous efforts to gain a state honour. and Le Bourgeon (The bud) is a comedy of manners with serious moments.
+Eleven of them were written with a co-author, and not all were farcical; Le Ruban (The ribbon, 1894, in collaboration with Maurice Desvallières), is a comedy about a man's strenuous efforts to gain a state honour, and Le Bourgeon (The bud) is a comedy of manners with serious moments.
 The latter had a respectable run of 92 performances, but Feydeau's greatest successes were in farce.
 He said that he made so much money from La Dame de chez Maxim that he could afford to take two years' break from writing and devote himself instead to his hobby, painting.
 That play remains a favourite with French audiences; in English-speaking countries A Flea in Her Ear became the most popular.